Charlie, Cincinnati, Ohio’s longest-serving mayor, advises Calfee’s clients primarily on government relations and

 Some of Charlie’s most notable initiatives as mayor include the expansion of the Greater Cincinnati Convention Center and the formation of the Cincinnati Center City Development Corporation.
 He also retained and created over 10,000 jobs and helped raise substantial funding for arts organizations during his terms.
 Committed to improving race relations, Charlie formed Cincinnati CAN, a roundtable of community leaders working to improve Cincinnati’s economic and racial climate.

 Charlie has been honored with the Cincinnati Human Relations Commission Leadership Award, 2005 Man of the Year from the Cincinnati SPCA, and elected 2005 leader of the year by the African Methodist Episcopal Churches.
 He has recently been appointed by The City of Cincinnati to The Banks Working Group, a small group designated by Cincinnati and Hamilton County to oversee the development of the riverfront between the two stadiums.
-He serves on the Board of the Port of Greater Cincinnati Development Authority.
+He serves as chairman of the Port of Greater Cincinnati Development Authority.
 He also has served on the boards of Cincinnati Art Museum, CincyTech USA Leadership, Cincinnati Retirement System, Cincinnati Youth Collaborative and has served as chairman of Downtown Cincinnati, Inc. Charlie has been a member of Success by Six Community Conference, Fifth Third Charlotte Schmidlapp Fund, and American Federation of Television and Radio Artists.
 He received an honorary doctorate of humanities from the Cincinnati State Technical College.

 Charlie joined Calfee’s Government Relations and Legislation group in 2006.